dawn-boy/obsidian-notes/Language/German.md

 Woher - where from
 welche - which
 was - what
+Wenn - when

 hat - has
+Am - at
+Hast - have
 Das ist - this is
 Und - and
+Oder - or
 Sind - are
 Kontinente - continent
 hier liegt - here lies